AdarshMecheril/hand-gesture-led-control/README.md

 | LED 4      | D5          |
 | LED 5      | D6          |

-Make sure all LED cathodes are connected to GND, and use 220Ω resistors on the anode side.
+Ensure all LED cathodes are connected to GND.

 ---

-## 🛠 What You’ll Need
+## 🛠 Requirements

 - Arduino Uno R3
 - 5 LEDs
 - 5 × 220Ω resistors
-- Breadboard + jumper wires
+- Breadboard and jumper wires
 - USB cable
 - PC or laptop with Python installed
 - Webcam (built-in or external)